2019 Young Writers Contest Guidelines

 First, second, and third place prizes will be awarded in fiction, nonfiction, and poetry categories.
 Announcements will be made on July 1st on the Writing for Peace Blog.
 Be sure to subscribe to our blog to receive email posts and updates.

 - First place winners will receive $50.
 Second place winners will receive $25.
 Third place winners will receive $10.

-- Winners work, photo, bio, and a follow-up interview will be published in or 2019 DoveTales, An International Journal of the Arts.
-Winners will receive a complimentary copy of the journal.
+- Winners’ work, photo, bio, and a follow-up interview will be published in our August 1st, 2019, online journal, DoveTales, An International Journal of the Arts.

-- Winners will be invited to read their work in our 2018 Youth Summit in October.
+- Winners will be invited to participate in our 2019 Youth Summit on October 12th.

 - Finalists may be eligible for online publication in our Writing for Peace blog, and an opportunity to work with Writing for Peace editors.

 - Winners and finalists may receive invitations to participate in other Writing for Peace events, such as our Annual Youth Summit, readings, and possible mentoring opportunities.

 - The author will retain copyright of the literary work with the understanding that Writing for Peace may publish in DoveTales, online, and/or republish at a later date in a printed anthology.